tillbiskup/cwepr/docs/Klappentext.rst

 Integration
 ===========
-The :mod:`cwepr.analysis` module contains two routines for integration: :class:`cwepr.analysis.IntegrationIndefinite` performs an integration yielding a new function (*i.e.* a new set of *y* values) This routine is used to obtain the absorption spectrum from the first derivative spectrum. :class:`cwepr.analysis.IntegrationDefinite` yields a numeric value (*i.e.* the area under the curve).
+The :mod:`cwepr.analysis` module contains two routines for integration: :class:`cwepr.analysis.Integration` performs an integration yielding a new function (*i.e.* a new set of *y* values) This routine is used to obtain the absorption spectrum from the first derivative spectrum. :class:`cwepr.analysis.AreaUnderCurve` yields a numeric value (*i.e.* the area under the curve).
 This is useful for comparing spectra and for quantification, *inter alia*.

 Signal-to-Noise ratio
 =====================

-The :class:`cwepr.analysis.SignalToNoise` routine (:mod:`cwepr.analysis` module) determines a signal-to-noise ratio by comparing the spectrum's global intensity maximum with the intensity maximum of the left border area.
+The :class:`cwepr.analysis.SignalToNoiseRatio` routine (:mod:`cwepr.analysis` module) determines a signal-to-noise ratio by comparing the spectrum's global intensity maximum with the intensity maximum of the left border area.
 The percentage of the spectrum that is considered the border area is customizable.
 It is import to make sure that the border area does not contain actual peaks as this will distort the result.

 Linewidth
 =========

 Two routines for measuring linewidths are provided.
-The peak-to-peak linewidth can be determined on the first derivate spectrum using :class:`cwepr.analysis.PeakToPeakLinewidth` (:mod:`cwepr.analysis` module).
+The peak-to-peak linewidth can be determined on the first derivate spectrum using :class:`cwepr.analysis.LinewidthPeakToPeak` (:mod:`cwepr.analysis` module).
 The result corresponds to the distance between the spectrum's intensity maximum and intensity minimum.
 The other routine, :class:`cwepr.analysis.LinewidthFWHM`, measures the full width at half maximum.
 This routine is performed on the absorption spectrum (*i.e.* the integrated spectrum).